Mobility – Strength – Skill

 -30 Calorie Assault Bike

 Considerations: High volume.
 The Toes-to-Bar are going to be your limiter and low you down.
 You want them to be as efficient as possible.
-For a higher level athlete this is usually going to mean the Hinge technique.
+For a higher level athlete this is usually going to mean the Pike technique.
 It is slightly slower, but that doesn’t matter much if you can keep moving for longer.

 -14 Calorie Assault Bike